-Objections: January 20, 2015
+Responses: January 15, 2016

 The first date is the deadline to file and serve all Rule 26(a)(3) disclosures, as well as all motions in limine, proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 All responses in opposition are due by the second date.
 The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Procedures Governing Final Pretrial Submissions, which is attached.
+The parties should not submit copies of these submissions to chambers.

-6. Final Pretrial Conference: February 2, 2015 at 8:30 a.m.
+7. Final Pretrial Conference: January 26, 2016 at 4:00 p.m.